ferreragmodel-dot/ferre-rag-model/README.md

 `python cli.py --agent --chunk_type char-split`

 This will:
-* Take the user question and pass it to LLM to find the user intent
+* Take the user question and pass it to LLM to find the user intent (e.g: `Describe where cheese making is important in Pavlos's book?`)
 * Perform function calling to get all the responses required to answer the question
 * Pass the query and context to the LLM
 * Displays the LLM's response